Cryptosporidiosis Fact Sheet

 Download a print version of this document:

-Cryptosporidium is a parasite that causes a diarrheal illness called cryptosporidiosis (the disease and the parasite are often called “Crypto”).
-Crypto is one of the most common waterborne diseases in the United States and is frequently found in both drinking water and recreational water.
+Cryptosporidium is a parasite that causes a diarrheal illness called cryptosporidiosis (the parasite and the disease are often called “Crypto”).
+Crypto is a common waterborne illness and is the most common cause of recreational water illness in the United States.

 What are the symptoms?

 - Stomach cramps

 - Weight loss

 Symptoms usually begin about 1 week (range, 2 days-2 weeks) after exposure to the parasite.